vadharm/citrix-k8s-ingress-controller/docs/cd/blue-green/blue-green-with-azure-pipe-lines.md

         }
 1. Commit `setup_config.json` and `v1.conf` files using Git to trigger the pipeline to deploy the v1 version of the application.

-1. Access the application through Citrix ADC.
+1. Verify that the backend application is now added as service in ADC and you can confirm by accessing the application.
 1. Introduce the v2 version of the application by creating the `v2.conf` file.

         backend_service_ip = "<IP of backend service with version v2>"